PashaBibko/PashaBibko-Util/README.md

 # PashaBibko-Util

 PashaBibko-Util is a C++ util library that I developed for use in my projects.
-It is cross platform and supports both Windows and UNIX based systems.
+It is cross platform and supports both Windows and Linux based systems.
 Some of the main features include coloured text in the console, logging/better console printing and lightweight implementations of STD classes for easier use and faster builds.